 Your healthcare provider may need to stop treating you with VIVITROL if you get signs or symptoms of a serious liver problem.

-If my doctor is considering VIVITROL treatment for my alcohol dependence, do I need to tell my doctor that I take opioids?
+If my healthcare provider is considering VIVITROL treatment for my alcohol dependence, do I need to tell my healthcare provider that I take opioids?

 Yes.
 If you are being treated for alcohol dependence but also use or are addicted to opioid-containing medicines or opioid street drugs, it is important that you tell your healthcare provider before starting VIVITROL to avoid having sudden opioid withdrawal symptoms when you start VIVITROL treatment.
 Know the medications you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.